wasmerio/old-docs.wasmer.io/integrations/examples/calling-guest-functions.md

 ---
 description: >-
-  A WASM module can export entities, like functions, memories, globals and tables.
+  A Wasm module can export entities, like functions, memories, globals and tables.
 This example illustrates how to call exported functions.
 ---